DigitalWarrior/sh-enl-ingress-intel-chat-bot/README.md

 sh-enl-ingress-intel-chat-bot
 =============================

-An ingress chat bot developed by Shanghai Enlightened, based in ingress/intel.
+An ingress chat bot developed by Shanghai Enlightened, based on ingress/intel.

 Features: